 - 1 cup of your favorite marinara sauce

-- Start by slicing chicken about 1/2 ” X 1″ thick pieces and drizzle with salad dressing.
+- Start by slicing the chicken into 1/2 ” X 1″ thick pieces and drizzle with salad dressing.
 Let sit approx. 30 minutes.

-- Next, add roasted red pepper, black olives, and spinach.
+- add roasted red pepper, black olives, and spinach.
 Cook for another 1-2 minutes.